DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

     scp -i p2-xlarge.pem -r icarus@<publicDNS>:~/02456-deep-learning/ <descitation folder>

 set `<destination folder` to `.` if you want to download it to the current folder

+All the course material is also available through [this](https://github.com/DeepLearningDTU/02456-deep-learning) github account.

 If you would like to continue working with AWS there are many AMI's online where a lot of the set necessary software is pre-installed.
 The AMI that was used for this course is based on this [one](https://github.com/Miej/GoDeeper).